 - a.
-Check for duplicate Social Security Numbers in existing DPW systems; - b.
-Verify Social Security Numbers, Social Security benefit amounts, and death information through data exchange with the Social Security Administration;
+Check for duplicate Social Security Numbers in existing DHS systems; - b.
+Verify Social Security Numbers, Social Security benefit amounts, and death information through data exchange with the Social Security Administration; - c.

-- c.
 Verify Supplemental Security Income payments through the State Data Exchange (SDX); - d.
 Check for criminal information on all household members through data exchange with the Commonwealth Judicial Information System - e.
 Check tax information concerning earned or unearned income through data exchange with the Internal Revenue Service; - f.
 Check on family size and income; - g.
 Check for cash payment above \$1,000; - h.
 Check for crisis payment below \$25; - i.
-Check for total crisis payment above \$300; - j.
+Check for total crisis payment above \$500; - j.
 Determination of payment; - k.
 All fields must contain acceptable established elements (characters or numbers); - I. All required fields must be completed.

-Agency Monitoring Procedures: The first step of the agency's monitoring strategy begins at the County Assistance Office (CAO).
+Agency Monitoring Procedures: The first step of the agency's monitoring strategy begins at the County Assistance Office (CAO) and Processing Center (PC).

-- CAO staff members involved in determining LIHEAP eligibility are mandated to participate in weekly Knowledge Reinforcement Sessions.
-Each Knowledge Reinforcement Session is 30 minutes in length.
-Based on the information from the Knowledge Reinforcement Sessions both Headquarters staff and CAO Supervisors are able to identify areas where further clarification and training are needed. - Another key component to LIHEAP Monitoring is the completion of weekly CAO supervisory reviews of LIHEAP applications.
-CAO supervisors use a review tool designed to guide the reviewer and accumulate meaningful statewide results.
-CAO Supervisors and Managers as well as staff in the Bureau of Program Evaluation monitor the results of the supervisor reviews to identify trends and implement corrective action activities.
+- Agency staff members, involved in determining LIHEAP eligibility are mandated to participate in weekly Knowledge Reinforcement Sessions.
+Each LIHEAP Knowledge Reinforcement Session (LKRS) is 6 to 7 slides in length with 5 questions which must be answered correctly in order to complete the session.
+The sessions reinforce policy and procedural issues that are error prone based on monitoring findings. - Agency supervisors complete reviews of LIHEAP applications using a review tool designed to guide the reviewer and accumulate meaningful statewide results.
+Agency Supervisors and Managers as well as staff in the Bureau of Program Evaluation (BPE) and their selected contractor monitor the results of the supervisor reviews to identify trends and implement corrective actions.